Get a FREE week of narrative lessons!

 Steps for this mini-lesson:

-• Example for action verbs: Animals live all around us.
+• Example: Animals live all around us.
 They crawl, walk, run, hop, swim, and fly.

 Day 1 grammar routine: mentor sentence

-On day 1 of the grammar routine, ask your students what they notice in a mentor sentence.
+On Day 1 of the grammar routine, ask your students what they notice in a mentor sentence.
+Watch this video demonstration to see the mini-lesson in action.

-Day 2: Create an anchor chart for the grammar skill.
+Day 2: Create an anchor chart to explain the grammar skill

 Steps for this mini-lesson:

-3. Post the anchor chart in the classroom with your students watching.
-Students should refer to it as needed.
+Hang the anchor chart in the classroom so students can refer to it during writing and grammar activities.

 Day 1 grammar routine: anchor chart